ISLA-UH/redpandas/docs/README.md

 #### Basic definitions

-Common terms used throughout the RedVox RedPandas Documentation.
+The following terms are common terminology used throughout the RedVox RedPandas Documentation.

 _RedVox related terms:_